 - Water as needed to prevent drought, but not more than 1 inch per week (including rain).

 - Submit a soil sample for analysis to Cooperative Extension Service, so you’ll be prepared for fall fertilizing.

 Trees, Shrubs & Groundcovers

-· Don’t forget the sunscreen, and be sure to use enough to protect yourself!
+- Don’t forget to apply sunscreen before working in your yard.
 Wear a hat, and remember to drink water while working outside for extended periods.